oOo0oOo/pynanite/README.md

 ### What is implemented

 - Graph partitioning-based mesh LODs.
-- Textures (still have nasty seams) and normals.
+- Textures (badly done, still have nasty seams) and normals.
 - Flying camera and frustum culling.
 - LOD switching based on camera distance and mesh error (RMS).
-Error metric is the weakest part of this implementation...
 - Everything is single-threaded.
 - A beautiful cat model that has seen some things (thx Lexx).